 In any event, the revolutionary officers and enlisted men who served General Washington treated the Negro freedom fighter and his horse Clackling with affection, admiration, and respect.
 The father of our country would have it no other way.

 Some say that the famous Confederate General Robert E. Lee might have been a distant relative of Billy Lee; or it might be true that an ancestor of the South’s most beloved General owned Billy Lee before George Washington purchased the sixteen-year-old to serve as houseboy at his Mount Vernon estate.
 In those days slaves almost always took the last names of their original owners.

-In rare instances before the Civil War when a slave might be set free (called manumission), some—after their emancipation—changed their last names to disassociate themselves from their former masters.
+In the rare instances before the Civil War when a slave was set free (called manumission), some—after their emancipation—changed their last names to disassociate themselves from their former masters.
 Sometimes they tacked on the name of a favorite horse or pet.
 Billy Lee may have done the same.

 Today some of Billy Lee’s progeny are believed to be living in the Detroit area under such a name.
 At least two are believed by one researcher to have played professional football in the NFL.

 Our own Pontificator’s father, US Navy Captain Bryce Lee (please take time to read Billy Lee’s poem, Warrior) was himself an accomplished equestrian and fox-hunter—just like the first president’s houseboy—though no evidence of a genetic-link to the president’s confidante and friend has yet been established.
 Research by a family genealogist continues.